-What should I do If I have been asked to leave my property
+What should I do If I have been asked to leave my property?

-As a tenant you have legal rights and your landlord must follow the correct steps if they would like to you to leave.
+As a tenant, you have legal rights.
+Your landlord must follow the correct steps if they would like to you to leave.
 You will find these on our private tenant advice page.